Contexter/Ensemble-Service/README.md

    - **Functional Prompt**:
      ```
-     Generate a Python script named `create_directory_structure.py` that creates the necessary directories for the FountainAI Ensemble Service, including `app/`, `app/api/routes/`, `app/models/`, `app/schemas/`, `app/crud/`, `app/core/`, `app/auth/`, `app/typesense/`, and `app/tests/`.
+     Generate a script named `create_directory_structure.py` that creates the necessary directories for the FountainAI Ensemble Service, including `app/`, `app/api/routes/`, `app/models/`, `app/schemas/`, `app/crud/`, `app/core/`, `app/auth/`, `app/typesense/`, and `app/tests/`.
 The script should print a confirmation message for each directory created.
      ```

 2. **Pydantic Models (Schemas)**

    - **Functional Prompt**:
      ```
-     Generate a Python script named `generate_schemas.py` that creates `app/schemas/models.py` with Pydantic models corresponding to the schemas defined in the OpenAPI specification (`openapi3_1.yml`).
+     Generate a script named `generate_schemas.py` that creates `app/schemas/models.py` with Pydantic models corresponding to the schemas defined in the OpenAPI specification (`openapi3_1.yml`).
 Ensure that the models match the specification exactly, including field types and validations.
 The script should overwrite any existing `models.py` file and provide a confirmation message upon completion.
      ```

 3. **Authentication Dependencies**

    - **Functional Prompt**:
      ```
-     Generate a Python script named `generate_authentication.py` that creates `app/auth/dependencies.py` with authentication dependencies as per the OpenAPI specification (`openapi3_1.yml`).
+     Generate a script named `generate_authentication.py` that creates `app/auth/dependencies.py` with authentication dependencies as per the OpenAPI specification (`openapi3_1.yml`).
 Implement the API key authentication mechanisms for both `apiKeyAuth` and `adminApiKeyAuth`.
 The script should ensure that the dependencies validate API keys correctly and raise appropriate HTTP exceptions.
 Overwrite any existing file and confirm upon completion.
      ```

 4. **Database Models and CRUD Operations**

    - **Functional Prompt**:
      ```
-     Generate a Python script named `generate_models_and_crud.py` that creates:
+     Generate a script named `generate_models_and_crud.py` that creates:

      - `app/models/service.py` with SQLAlchemy models corresponding to the service registry.
      - `app/crud/service.py` with CRUD operations for the service registry.